 Children on Property

-Florida residents must keep their premises in reasonably safe conditions for visitors.
+Palm Beach County residents must keep their premises in reasonably safe conditions for visitors.
 They owe a special duty of care to children.
 When a property owner’s negligence injures a child, his or her family may be able to take legal action.
-At Frankl & Kominsky, we offer compassionate guidance and representation in these challenging cases.
-Our premises liability lawyers can effectively advocate for your child if he or she was hurt near Boynton Beach or the surrounding area by someone else’s careless conduct.Common Injuries Suffered by Children on Property
+At Frankl & Kominsky, we offer compassionate guidance and representation in these potentially challenging cases.
+Our lawyers are available to advocate for your child if he or she was hurt near West Palm Beach or the surrounding area by someone else’s careless conduct.Common Injuries Suffered by Children on Property

 - Unfenced or uncovered swimming pools;

 - Property defects, including loose steps and uneven pavements;